mehhhhhhhhhhhhhhh/opentofu-templating/README.md

 I have separate repos for the two tools, because it's not clear what direction either project is now going in, and they may end up diverging significantly.

+While so far everything seems functionally identical in mid-2024, I've not fully tested this with OpenTofu yet on a fresh project, so I'm not sure if all the directory names for things like plugins are still the same, or if anything will imminently change and cause breakage.
+Please let me know if you have any trouble!

 An example
 -------